The queue starts at the intersection of Johnston Terrace and the Royal Mile. It then proceeds around The Hub to the Castle Esplanade.

 Only small bags or rucksacks under 25 litres are permitted.
 All bags brought into the venue will be searched which may lead to longer queuing times.

-Toilets, including accessible toilets, are available and are shown on our seating plan.
+Toilets, including accessible toilets, are available.

 No glass bottles